cisnes/BITCORN-Multinode/README.md

     ./install.sh -p bitcorn -c 3 -n 6

 Take note of this: The **count/-c** is the **total** number of masternodes of that coin you want to have installed on the VPS.
-If you already have 3 MNs and want to install 3 more, you need to use `-c 6`.
+If you already have 3 MNs and want to install 2 more, you need to use `-c 5`.
 The first 3 masternodes are not affected.

-We recommend to only install 3 masternodes at once, best to install masternodes in batches of 3 as this process can take a long time to sync and download the entire blockchain for each masternode.
+We recommend to only install 3 masternodes at once, best to install masternodes in small batches as this process can take a long time to sync and download the entire blockchain for each masternode.
 The more masternodes you sync at once the longer this process will take.

 ### 2.1 Enter private keys